dortania/OpenCore-Post-Install/universal/security/applesecureboot.md

 * On older CPUs (ie. before Sandy Bridge) enabling Apple Secure Boot might cause slightly slower loading by up to 1 second
 * Operating systems released before Apple Secure Boot landed (ie. macOS 10.12 or earlier) will still boot until UEFI Secure Boot is enabled.
 This is so,
   * This is due to Apple Secure Boot assuming they are incompatible and will be handled by the firmware just like Microsoft Windows is
+* Virtaul Machines will want to use `x86legacy` for Secure Boot support
+  * Note using any other model will require `ForceSecureBootScheme` enabled

 ::: details Troubleshooting